PAL-V Liberty: Design and development

+Since early 2025 no further updates on availability or timelines have been brought forward.

 On 9 March, 2020, the company VP, international business development, Carlo Maasbommel, signed a Memorandum of Understanding with the Indian state of Gujarat, to set up a manufacturing and export plant there.
 At the time the company aimed to export PAL-V from India to the US, the Netherlands, the UK, etc. from 2021.

 As of March 2022 the PAL-V Liberty has obtained European Road Admission for road use and agreed the flight certification basis with the European Aviation Safety Agency (EASA).